codsen/codsen/packages/csv-sort/README.md

 ## Install

-This package is ESM only: Node 12+ is needed to use it and it must be imported instead of required:
+The latest version is **ESM only**: Node 12+ is needed to use it and it must be `import`ed instead of `require`d.
+If your project is not on ESM yet and you want to use `require`, use an older version of this program, `5.1.0`.

 ```bash
 npm i csv-sort
 ```

-If you need a legacy version which works with `require`, use version 5.1.0

 ## Quick Take